Paps94/Custom-Password-Generator/readme.md

 ## Getting Started

-First things first the url provided is invalid.
-Not sure if that was also part of the test.
-After checking again the one originally provided (https://github.com/krystal/code-tasks/blob/main/password-generator.md) was correct..
-I guess I am incorrect!
+First things first I thought the url provided is invalid.
+After checking again it was correct and I am just stupid (https://github.com/krystal/code-tasks/blob/main/password-generator.md).

 After going though the instructions I tried to figure out if I had any questions but almost everyting seemed staight forward.
 Things I wasn't sure about but didn't want to bother Jonathan during the weekend goes as follow:

-'The function should produce an error in the event of invalid options' - Instead of errors I tried to catch exceptions.
+⋅⋅* 'The function should produce an error in the event of invalid options' - Instead of errors I tried to catch exceptions.
 Not sure if the word errors was meant literally or more of a guideline.
-'The code should be packaged as a module which could be included into another library or application' - Again I am not sure if this means literally create a composer package or is more of a guide.
+⋅⋅* 'The code should be packaged as a module which could be included into another library or application' - Again I am not sure if this means literally create a composer package or is more of a guide.

 While trying to find the best random php function comparing between functions like rand(), mt_rand() and random_int().
 At the end I went for random_int which provides `... a cryptographically secure, uniformly selected integer` (https://www.php.net/manual/en/function.random-int) but this requires at least PHP 7.

 ### Prerequisites

-Composer - Used it to install PhpUnit!
+Composer - Used it to install PhpUnit! - Need to run `composer install` to be able to run the tests using `./vendor/bin/phpunit`
-PHP 7 - Due to reasons mentioned above.
+PHP v7 - Due to reasons mentioned above.

 ### Over the top run down